Porcelain Bridges, Crowns and Fillings

 There is a huge difference in costing for the different materials and laboratory used.
-Dr Wells will assist you in making the decision that best suits both your needs and your wants.
+Dr Wells and Dr Peterson will assist you in making the decision that best suits both your needs and your wants.
 The laboratories used by Simply Beautiful Smiles are all Australian, and produce work of a very high standard, whilst maintaining strict infection control protocol for your safety.

 Advances in porcelain technology have made beautiful, life-like tooth artistry available like never before.
 This new generation of revolutionary systems in aesthetic dentistry, allow for beautifully aesthetic full porcelain restorations and full porcelain crowns like never before.
 These systems include IPS Empress™, Prettau™ Zirconia systems, Zircon-Zahn™, Williglass™ porcelains, Zirconia and Cergo™.
-Dr Wells will choose which material best suits your wants and needs.
+Dr Wells and Dr Peterson will choose which material best suits your wants and needs.